Buttermilk Biscuits

 Ingredients

-You will need a food scale, pastry cutter, rolling pin, parchment paper and a 2.5” round cutter.
+You will need a food scale, rolling pin, parchment paper, 2 1/2 inch, round cutter and a food thermometer.

 1 1/2 teaspoons salt